 |Watch Video||Instituto Renacimiento|

 This dance was researched and documented by professors Auxiliadora Narváez and Tania Pinto de Morán in the village of Cacahutare, municipality of Pespire, department of Choluteca, with the collaboration of Luis Macías and Don Tomás B. Narváez.
 After many years of not being danced, the dance was revived by professor Oscar Armando Guevara and professor Tania Pinto de Morán.
 It was informed by Doña Ubaldina Suazo de Salazar and Don Miguel Salazar.
 Historically, this dance was performed in all the popular festivals of the region and characteristically it was danced at midnight as a farewell dance.
 With it dancers symbolized the union and friendship between surrounding villages before they returned to homes in different villages.

 La Cadena Guancapla (The Guancapla Chain)

-This dance was researched and documented Wilberto Bonilla Ríos, in the village if Agua Blanca, municipality of San Miguel Guancapla, department of Intibuca.
+This dance was recently researched and documented Wilberto Bonilla Ríos, in the village if Agua Blanca, municipality of San Miguel Guancapla, department of Intibuca.

 This dance was researched and documented by Rubén Ruiz.
 It was informed by Dr. Modesto Fajardo of Santa Rosa de Copan.